Jetts Vietnam HCMC

 In terms of weighted equipment, you’ll findpowerballs, a range of medicine balls, kettlebells up to 32kg and a rack of dumbbells up to 25kg.

 You’ll also find some very good quality mats hanging up neatly on their rack.

 Jetts Saigon offers 41 classes a week currently, with a good mix of Les Mills and other classes.
 These include Body Pump, Combat and Jam, Sh’Bam and Legs Bums ‘n Tums.

 You’ll also find a wide range of yoga classes, entitled Gentle Yoga, Power Yoga, Vinyasa, Hatha Yoga and Yoga Stretch.

-The medium-sized studio is on the top floor and is very modern and attractive.
+The small-medium sized studio is on the top floor and is very modern and attractive.
 As you can imagine, it contains stepboards, mats and Les Mills weights to cater for the classes.

 Jetts Vietnam is part of an excellent chain, well worth a visit.
 It’s not as posh as clubs like California Fitness and Elite Fitness in terms of decor, but for most people, it’s got everything you’d want – modern high-quality equipment in a well-airconditioned environment.
 This large facility certainly ticks all the boxes for me.

 I went to eight different gyms here and I’ve summarised, compared and recommended my favourites for each budget level.
 Check out Gyms in Saigon.